CDRMV/Commander-Survival-Kit/README.md

 It adds these following Content:

 Reinforcement Manager

-With this Manager you are able to call land, Air or Space Reinforcements on the Map.
+With this Manager you are able to call Land, Air or Space Reinforcements on the Map.

 Note: Space requires the activation of FBP Orbital for access

 Fire Support Manager

 With this Manager your are able to call Fire Support on the Map.

 For example Artillery Barrages, Missile Salvos or Beams

 Helpcenter (Tutorials)